 We conduct our business primarily through our wholly owned subsidiaries incorporated in China.
 Our subsidiaries are generally subject to laws and regulations applicable to foreign investment in China and, in particular, laws applicable to wholly foreign owned enterprises.
 In addition, we depend on several affiliated Chinese entities in China to honor their service agreements with us.
 Almost all of these agreements are governed by PRC law and disputes arising out of these agreements are expected to be decided by arbitration in China.
 The PRC legal system is based on written statutes.
 Prior court decisions may be cited for reference but have limited precedential value.
 Since 1979, PRC legislation and regulations have significantly enhanced the protections afforded to various forms of foreign investments in China.
 However, since the PRC legal system is still evolving, the interpretations of many laws, regulations and rules are not always uniform and enforcement of these laws, regulations and rules involve uncertainties, which may limit remedies available to us.
 In addition, any litigation in China may be protracted and result in substantial costs and diversion of resources and management attention.
 If we and our affiliated Chinese entities are found to be in violation of any existing or future PRC laws or regulations, or fail to obtain or maintain any of the required permits or approvals, the relevant PRC regulatory authorities would have broad discretion in dealing with such violations, including restructuring.
-See "Risks Related to Our Corporate Structure-PRC laws and regulations restrict foreign investment in the air-ticketing, travel agency and value-added telecommunications businesses, and substantial uncertainties exist with respect to the application and implementation of PRC laws and regulations." and "Risks Related to Our Corporate Structure-Substantial uncertainties exist with respect to the enactment timetable, interpretation and implementation of draft PRC Foreign Investment Law and how it may impact t
+See "Risks Related to Our Corporate Structure-PRC laws and regulations." and "Risks Related to Our Corporate Structure-Substantial uncertainties exist with respect to the application and implementation of draft PRC Foreign Investment Law and how it may impact the viability of our current corporate structure, corporate governance and business operations."